 2. The Chemistry Of Attention, Care & Distress

 Stories are powerful because they transport us into other people’s worlds but, in doing that, they change the way our brains work and potentially change our brain chemistry — and that’s what it means to be a social creature. – Paul Zak

-Paul Zak, director of the Center for Neuroeconomic Studies, once conducted an experiment in which he showed participants a short animated story about a boy and a father struggling with cancer.
-The researchers took blood from the participants before and after showing the clip, and found that watching the story raised both cortisol and oxytocin levels in the brains of participants.
+Paul Zak, Professor of Economics and the founding Director of the Center for Neuroeconomics Studies at Claremont Graduate University, once conducted an experiment in which he showed participants a short animated story about a boy and a father struggling with cancer.
+The researchers took blood samples from the participants before and after showing the clip, and found that watching the story raised both cortisol and oxytocin levels in the brains of participants.